Gabriele Corcos: Professional career

-In 2001 Corcos met his wife, Debi Mazar in Florence.
-He left his family in Fiesole to move to Los Angeles.
+In 2001, Corcos met his wife, Debi Mazar in Florence.
+He left his family in Fiesole to move to the United States.
 The two married on March 16, 2002.
 While his wife was filming during the day, Corcos would write on his computer about the impression American food had made on him.

 One day the couple filmed themselves in the kitchen making a sauce for spaghetti.
 They posted it on the newly launched website, YouTube.
 In 2006, the "Under the Tuscan Gun" blog and web series was born, after the two received countless emails from people who loved the project.
 The couple raised a large community of devoted fans over the five-year course of the web series, with no intention of going to TV.
 However, with the creation the Cooking Channel in May 2010 by Scripps Networks Interactive, the couple was asked to be the hosts of the channel's first original cooking show.
 The Boston Globe thus dubbed them Cooking Channel's "first family".
-From the time of the web series, the interaction between Corcos and Mazar has been compared to that of Ricky and Lucy Ricardo on I Love Lucy.
+The interaction between Corcos and Mazar has been compared to that of Ricky and Lucy Ricardo on I Love Lucy.

-On June 4, 2019, Gabriele Corcos was honored Knight by the Italian President of the Republic, in recognition of his work on behalf of the Italian heritage in the US.
-It's the highest civilian honor for an Italian citizen.
+On June 4, 2019, Gabriele Corcos was honoured Knight by the Italian President of the Republic, in recognition of his work on behalf of the Italian heritage in the United States.
+It's the highest civilian honour for an Italian citizen.

 Culinary background

 Corcos's experience with cooking started from a very early age.
 He says his fondest memories are shared cooking in the kitchen with his grandmother and mother, as a small child.
 Corcos learned about Tuscan food and traditional farmers' cuisine from them.
-While living in LA, Corcos spent a few years working in the kitchens of chefs such as Gino Angelini of Osteria Angelini.
+While living in Los Angeles, Corcos spent a few years working in the kitchens of chefs such as Gino Angelini of Osteria Angelini.
 In addition, for the year of 2012 he was appointed as executive chef of the prestigious Montauk Yacht Club.
 Corcos has been participating in both the Food Network New York City and Food Network South Beach Wine and Food Festivals since 2011 as a celebrity chef.
 In February 2015, he hosted the opening event at the festival, entitled the Ronzoni Italian Feast event.